-SeaQuest Littleton, a shoddy aquarium inside a shopping mall south of Denver, has been slapped with a federal citation for its failure to have species-appropriate enclosures, after a wallaby named Ben drowned in an aquarium tank there.
-That’s according to a U.S. Department of Agriculture inspection report obtained by PETA.
+SeaQuest Littleton, a shoddy aquarium inside a shopping mall south of Denver, was slapped with a federal citation for failing to have species-appropriate enclosures, after a wallaby named Ben drowned in an aquarium tank there.
+That’s according to a U.S. Department of Agriculture (USDA) inspection report obtained by PETA.
 Ben’s terrifying death came about because he was unable to escape from the tank, which had no stairs leading out of it.
 Sadly, he wasn’t the first animal to die at SeaQuest Littleton, and he likely won’t be the last.

 Ben’s Death at SeaQuest Littlteton Was Not an Isolated Incident

 This federal citation over Ben’s death is just the latest in a long list of concerns at SeaQuest Littleton.
 Animals who previously died or were injured at SeaQuest Littleton include the following:

 - A kookaburra (a type of bird) who reportedly drowned in a water bowl

 - A sloth named Flash who was burned on the face twice by an exposed heat lamp in his enclosure

 - Five birds who died after a guest in the interactive aviary stomped on them